 Upon taking office in January 2009, DHS Secretary Janet Napolitano conducted a review of existing programs and regulations to determine areas for reform or improved efficiency.
 Pursuant to this review, DHS determined that improvements in E-Verify, along with other DHS compliance programs, including the ICE Mutual Agreement between Government and Employers (IMAGE), were the most effective tools for worksite enforcement.
 On September 8, 2009, the final rule implementing Executive Order 13465, requiring use of E-Verify by federal contractors, went into effect.
-It requires certain employers that contract with the United States not only to check the employment eligibility of all newly hired employees, but also to confirm the employment eligibility of existing employees "assigned to the contract."
-38
+It requires certain employers that contract with the United States not only to check the employment eligibility of all newly hired employees "assigned to the contract."38